macartan/F-G-H_2018/README.md

 ########## OUTPUT FILES ########################################################

-This replication code produces the following output files
+This replication code produces the output files listed below.

 (7) Replicate_Main.html:
 This is the replication output file produced by 2018_10_25_Replicate_Main.